schellenberg/computerscience20/docs/_sources/Python/Overview/Microbit.rst.txt

 .. note::

     If you want to learn more about how to use the Micro:bit without it being hooked up to a computer, you can find out about how to do that on the `Microbit website <http://microbit.org/>`_.
+Using web based platforms, you can create code  using a `block based environment similar to Scratch <https://makecode.microbit.org/>`_, or an `online Python environment <http://python.microbit.org/>`_.
+Note that these environments simply run your code on the Micro:bit, and do not send any signals back to the computer.

 Flashing the Micro:bit
 ~~~~~~~~~~~~~~~~~~~~~~